 Finding the best surge protector for your electronics ensures that they’ll remain guarded from potentially irreversible damage that comes from commonly occurring electrical spikes in building wiring and power grids.
 Power surges are a normal and inconvenient part of life that occur frequently when utility companies switch electricity on and off again, but they can also be triggered by a variety of electrical events including lightning strikes, storms, and power cycling of large appliances like air conditioners.
 By placing a surge protector between your electronics and the wall outlet, you can add a layer of safeguarding for your precious appliances that will prevent them from getting fried beyond the next time a power surge occurs.

-While any amount of surge protection is better than none at all, it’s important to consider what types of appliances you’ll be using with the surge protector to determine what variety is best for your needs.
-For most common home appliances—like lamps—any standard surge protector should do the trick, but for high-wattage appliances and critical electronic equipment like computers or stereos, a heavy-duty surge protector may be more fitting.
-Whether you’re looking for a surge protector for permanent use in a business or home, or a portable surge protector to use with your electronics while you’re on the go, we’ll compare some of the best surge protectors currently available to help you make an informed decision.
+While any amount of protection is better than none at all, it’s important to consider what types of appliances you’ll be using to determine what type is best for your needs.
+For most common home appliances—like lamps—any standard surge protector should do the trick, but for high-wattage appliances and critical electronic equipment like computers or stereos, a heavy-duty model may be more fitting.
+Whether you’re looking for a portable surge protector to use with your electronics while you’re on the go, or one for permanent use in a business or home, we compare some of the best surge protectors currently available to help you make an informed decision, below.

 - Best smart surge protector: Kasa Smart HS300 Plug Power Strip

-- Best surge protectors with USB ports: Anker Power Strip Surge Protector
+- Best with USB ports: Anker Power Strip Surge Protector

-- Best space-saving surge protectors: APC Wall Outlet Plug Extender
+- Best space-saving: APC Wall Outlet Plug Extender

-- Best portable surge protectors: Belkin 3-Outlet USB Surge Protector
+- Best portable: Belkin 3-Outlet USB Surge Protector

-- Best cheap surge protectors: GE 6-Outlet Surge Protector
+- Best on a budget: GE 6-Outlet Surge Protector

 Features to consider when shopping for the best surge protector